 Drivers gave me tons of great, detailed data – Thank you!

 I’m very grateful to report that drivers put in over 50 entries into my survey — enough to help me come to some pretty interesting conclusions that make a broad statement about how much drivers make today.
 View the raw response data.
 I got a massive amount of data that represents a huge amount of work from drivers.
 You guys are out there putting in tons of hours, tons of miles, and tons of trips, and I couldn’t have created any of this info without you.
-You can still enter your earnings info into the survey, and you can view the survey responses.
+You can view the survey responses.

 Some notes on my methods – I did my best, but I’m not a statistician